DerPfandadler/My-Addons/README.md

 ## Updating the Addon

 To update the addon, simply update this repository with any changes, and Home Assistant will prompt you to update the addon from the Add-on Store.

-## Contributing

-Feel free to contribute to this repository by submitting pull requests or opening issues.
-Your contributions are always welcome!

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.